How To Cultivate a Growth Mindset

-Do you think you are born with talent or intelligence, or can they be developed over time?
-Often these tend to be areas some people think you are either born with or not.
+Do you think you’re born with talent or intelligence, or can they be developed over time?
+Often, these tend to be areas some people think you’re either born with or not.
 That, however, isn’t true, as our mindset is the key to developing talent and wisdom.
-Maybe you never gave much thought to the way you think, but the truth is your mindset will determine your happiness and success in life-it’s that pivotal.
-So today, I wanted to chat about what a growth mindset is and how to cultivate one.
+Your mindset significantly influences your happiness and success in life.
+Today, let’s explore what a growth mindset entails and how to cultivate it.

 For the longest time, I didn’t even know I had more of a negative or fixed mindset.
 I was consistently frustrated and exhausted by being stagnant and feeling stuck both personally and professionally.
-I’m sure you can imagine that was no fun!🤦🏻♀️
+If you can relate to those feelings, you’re in the right place.

-So do grab a coffee or tea as I’m diving deep here, or you can PIN this post for later and share with others.❤️
+So do grab a coffee or tea as I’m diving deep here, and PIN this post for later to share with others who might be struggling.❤️

 What Is a Growth Mindset?